“We all are slaves to our habits”,

 So why not become slaves to good ones..!!

-Habit is something which you do unknowingly on routine basis.
+Habit is something which you do unknowingly on a routine basis.

-Sometimes, rather many times, when we look at several people, a thought wanders in our mind, how is he so fit
+Sometimes, preferably many times, when we look at several people, a thought wanders in our mind, how is he so fit

 How can she get up so early?